anubhavmishra/build1point0/content/post/iam-joining-hashicorp.md

 advocate roles weren’t really what I thought advocating should be.
 A Developer Advocate enables developers to do what they really love which is to code and to build amazing things.
-It’s about getting people interested and excited about technology and what they do everyday.
+It’s about getting people interested and excited about technology and what they do every day.
 It’s about sharing ideas freely and your own unique way.
 I didn’t feel these companies looked it that way.

 I come from a family of educators.
 My mom and dad were both professors at